MANTRA-Chain/mantrachain/x/liquidfarming/spec/08_txs_flows.md

 Note over Liquid Farming module, Bank module: The transfer IS NOT restricted by the guard module Liquid Farming module-->>-Creator: Success
 ```

+Unstaking pool coins from the `lpfarm` module and burning LFCoin.
+Also, the tx claims farming rewards.

 ## Liquid Unfarm And Withdraw